 Dubai Health Centre to spearhead growth of digital health in UAE

-The Centre, founded in 2000, takes a holistic approach to medicine, specialising in non-invasive and manual therapies.
+The Centre, founded in 2000, takes a holistic approach to medicine, specializing in non-invasive and manual therapies.

-An additional key focus for the app library will be family medicine, an area which provides family members with support on sexual health, ante- and post-natal care and family planning plus a broad range of physical conditions.
+An additional key focus for the app library will be family medicine, an area that provides family members with support on sexual health, ante- and post-natal care, and family planning plus a broad range of physical conditions.

 A full library of apps will be hosted on the Centre’s web pages, each of which has been tested against more than 350 digital health standards and meet crucial ISO 82304-2 benchmarks.
 Patients will also be able to browse and learn about what’s available, helping them to self-manage conditions from their homes.

 Nargis Raza, Proprietor and Director of the Centre said: